-I’m super appreciative of these incredible Forge members who have reached their 1 year anniversary: Christian Hart, Oliver, Chuck, Bryan, Chris Merhoff and Jerry!
+I’m super appreciative of these incredible Forge members who have reached their 1 year anniversary: Christian Hart, Oliver, Chuck, Bryan, Chris Merhoff, Jerry, Michael Kansier, Wayne Henderson, Al, Todd, Greg and Andreas!
 Thanks for being the super rocking Poker Forge members that you are!

 Mirko Roberticchio, Alex Rostvet, Philip DiPatrizio and Daniel Palermo picked up PokerTracker 4 (get it here to support the show), the best poker tracking software.
 I love it and use it everyday!
 In appreciation, I sent each of them a copy of my Smart HUD for PT4.
 With an ever-growing database of hands to study and all the helpful features, PT4 is the go-to software for serious poker players.

 Paul Curran, Timothy Just, ghirans, Stacy Dickey, Jeff, Ben Samy and Nick bought the Smart HUD with a 1.5 hour webinar for PokerTracker 4.
 It’s the best online poker HUD in the business with every critical stat in the HUD and the 7 custom popups.
 This is what every online player needs to maximally exploit opponents.